iCliniq Logo

 How Is Adie Syndrome Diagnosed?

 Adie syndrome is diagnosed by a thorough clinical examination and a thorough medical history.
-The eye is entirely examined by using a water-downed Pilocarpine to test the pupil’s reaction.
+The eye is examined entirely using a water-downed Pilocarpine to test the pupil’s reaction.
 The drug Pilocarpine is given in the form of eye drops which causes the pupils to constrict.
 In people with Adie syndrome, the affected pupils which do not constrict in response to the light will constrict in response to this Pilocarpine, to which a normal pupil usually will not constrict.

-In this examination, the doctor determines how well the pupil responds to dim or bright light.
+• Pupil Response Testing: In this examination, the doctor determines how well the pupil responds to dim or bright light.
 The testing also examines how the pupil accommodates and focuses on an object.

 Can Adie Syndrome Be Reversed?